 This task creates a bastion host in the public subnet so you can log on to machines in the VPC's private subnet for diagnostics, administration activities, and so on.
 If you already have a bastion host in your public subnet, ensure you have the local Administrator credentials and proceed to Provision the domain controller instance.

-- In a separate browser window, log on to Smart Tools, click Blueprint Catalog and then add the XenApp and XenDesktop Cloud Access Server blueprint to your account.
+- In a separate browser window, log on to Smart Tools, click Checks and Blueprints and then add the XenApp and XenDesktop Cloud Access Server blueprint to your account.

 - Click Smart Build, click Actions > Deploy, and then click Start deployment setup.